Life in Slumburbia — Musings of a Middle-class Holdout

 If I identified as latino/hispanic or African American, I might actually take offense at being singled out in this way, hastily categorized in the same breath as “working[-class]” and “lower-income” residents ripe for representative political affirmative action.

+There are plenty of middle-class and affluent residents of Latin American and African American heritage thriving in this county.
+They are busy creating prosperity for themselves and their children, with or without special ethnically targeted assistance from county government, business, and non-profit leaders.
 (Of course these folks may or may not wince at this Democratic party rhetoric as much as I do.
 Maybe they really do hunger for these sorts of statements; I’ll have to leave it to them to express their individual reactions to this treatment.)

 But there’s also the inevitable exclusion by omission that underlies Leventhal’s appeal.
 I don’t mean to pick on Leventhal personally; after all, his statement is a very typical expression of current Democratic Party outreach agendas.
 Hardman points out the inevitable exclusion in this cherry-picking endorsement, demanding: